© 1999-2008

 JOEY REYNOLDS

-December 26, 1966 - June, 1968
+December 26, 1966 - prior to May 5, 1968

 September 15-27, 1969

-February, 2002 - present
+February, 2002 - April 3, 2010

 The original shock jock, Buffalo-born Joey gave Rand-McNally a new meaning.
 His resume includes many big stations (some for a very short time).
 He introduced Hartford to his Royal Order of the Night People at WPOP in 1962-63, so he was a familiar name and voice when he started at WDRC the night after Christmas, 1966.
 He was sandwiched between Dick Robinson and Ken Griffin from 6-9PM.
 His wild reputation was legendary...he left WKBW by nailing his shoes to the program director's door with a note that said, "fill these."
 At WDRC he once let "In The Midnight Hour" play for an hour when the needle got stuck in the groove; that one brought Hartford police to the studios at 750 Main Street.
 The last straw was when he referred to Hartford's lady mayor as "a dumb broad."
 He returned to WDRC in September 1969, filling in during Ken Griffin's two-week vacation.
 Buckley Broadcasting had recently purchased WIBG in Philadelphia, so Joey moved to the evening show but stayed less than a year.
-Today he is back with Buckley, hosting an all-night show based in New York.
-He has also worked extensively in the music industry, serving as an executive for Twentieth Century Records at one point, and producing numerous records.
+He later spent 14 additional years with Buckley, hosting an all-night show based in New York.
+He also worked extensively in the music industry, serving as an executive for Twentieth Century Records at one point, and producing numerous records.

-PRIOR: WWOL Buffalo, NY; WKWK Wheeling, WV; WAME Miami, FL; WBNY Buffalo, NY; WNDR Syracuse; WPOP Hartford, CT; WNCO Ashland, OH; WTRX Flint, MI; WKBW Buffalo, NY; WIXY Cleveland; WXYZ Detroit, MI
+PRIOR: WWOL Buffalo, NY; WNCO Ashland, OH; WKWK Wheeling, WV; WAME Miami, FL; WBNY Buffalo, NY; WNDR Syracuse; WPOP Hartford, CT; WTRX Flint, MI; WKBW Buffalo, NY; WIXY Cleveland; WXYZ Detroit, MI

 AFTER: WINF Manchester, CT; WIBG Philadelphia, PA; WHLW Lakewood, NJ; KQV Pittsburgh, PA; KMPC and KRTH Los Angeles, CA; WFIL Philadelphia, PA; WNBC New York, NY; WSHE, WLPG TV, WIOD, all Miami, FL; WAXY Ft.
-Lauderdale, FL; WQAM Miami, FL; CITY FM Satellite Network; WIOD Miami, FL; Cutler Productions, Tarzana, CA
+Lauderdale, FL; WQAM Miami, FL; CITY FM Satellite Network; WIOD Miami, FL; Cutler Productions, Tarzana, CA; WOR New York, NY

 DEAN RICHARDS